 If you plan to request a waiver, we encourage you to apply in advance of the application deadline.
 If your test waiver is not approved, your application will remain incomplete until a test score is submitted.
 We try to respond to waiver requests within 7 business days via email.

 Applicants granted a waiver will not be disadvantaged in the application review process.

 We require two letters of recommendation.
 One recommendation should be from a former or current instructor able to speak to your academic promise, while the other should be from an advisor, mentor, coach or supervisor able to speak to your professional promise.
 Official recommendations are a vital part of the final evaluation process.

 All applicants will be required to submit a Statement of Purpose, Personal Statement, and a Video Interview.

 Statement of Purpose (required):

-This one- or two-page statement states your reasons for undertaking graduate work and explains your academic interests, including their relation to your undergraduate study and professional goals.
+This statement states your reasons for undertaking graduate work and explains your academic interests, including their relation to your undergraduate study and professional goals.
 Include your full name and your proposed field of study at the top of every page.

 In addition to a Statement of Purpose, candidates to the MPS in Management – Accounting Specialization program are asked to complete one required essay, and are given the option to submit one additional essay.
 Each supplemental essay has a 100-word limit.
 Please follow the same formatting suggestions.